http://WhatisTaxed.com: Data-mining the Tax Code

 Ask any tax question Example:

-Which section(s) in the USC prescribe the law for the "taxable income" of a "citizen" of the "United States"?
+Which section(s) in the USC prescribes the law for the "taxable income" of a "citizen" of the "United States"?

 How?
-In order to see what is codified, just use the GPO's computer to find every section having the required "code-words".
-Then read each section to find your answer (there isn't much to read).
-For this question, in the search box you would type:
+In order to see what is codified, just use the GPO's computer search engine to find every section having the required "code-words".
+Then search every result to find your answer.
+For this question, type in search box:

 26USC* AND "taxable income" AND "citizen" AND "united states"

-Search the regulations.
-This search string will 'tell' the computer to search through all of Title 26 USC and return only the sections with all of the "code-words" in question.
+Find the “taxable income” for a “citizen” of the “United States”.
+The search string will 'tell' GPO's computer to search through all of Title 26 USC and return only the sections with all "code-words" in question.

 Note: Sec.
 861 was the first result prior to 2007.